hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/get_started/06-implement-get-schema-and-query.md

 As mentioned before, we aren't defining `functions` or `procedures`, but we'll cover those features later.

 Now we almost have a working connector apart from actually querying the database.
-Let's set up some testing so we know what we're working to and when we're done.
+Let's set up some testing, so we know what we're working to and when we're done.